mvolkmann/wrec/README.md

 Check out the web app in the `demo` directory.
 To run it, cd to that directory, enter `npm install`, enter `npm run dev`, and browse localhost:5173.
-This app renders two "counter" components.
+This app begins by rendering "counter" components.
 The first is implemented as a vanilla web component.
-The second uses the Wreck library.
+The next two uses the Wreck library.
 Compare the files `counter-vanilla.js` and `counter-wreck.js`
 to see how much using Wreck simplifies the code.